cheminfo/nmrium-docs/docs/20_1d-spectra/00-loading_a_spectrum/00-loading_a_spectrum.md

 ## Autoprocessing

-By default NMRium will keep all the 1D and 2D spectra.
-In case both FID and after FT spectra are available, NMRium will load by default the spectrum after FT.
-This can be change at the level of the general preferences.
+By default, NMRium keeps all 1D and 2D spectra.
+If both the FID and the post-FT spectrum are available, NMRium loads the post-FT spectrum by default.
+This can be changed in the general preferences.

 ![](./import_filters.png)

-If the spectrum is a FID and if auto processing is enabled in the General Preferences, NMRium will try to process FID.
+If the spectrum is an FID and auto-processing is enabled in the General Preferences, NMRium attempts to process the FID.

 ![](./auto_processing_prefs.png)

-For 1D spectra spectrum it implies:
+For 1D spectra, this involves:

 - Apodization
 - Zero filling
-- Fourier transofrm
+- Fourier transform
 - Phase correction

 ![](./auto_processing.png)